Blog / October 03, 2024

 Your support team is tired by the endless cycle of repetitive manual tasks and frustrated users.
 Maybe you’ve heard that self-service automation, or using AI to enable your users to solve problems on their own, could be the solution to finally streamline your support at scale.
 Studies by McKinsey and others indicate that these automations may help to increase worker productivity, reduce the burden on support teams, and enable cost savings too.

 Self-service automation solutions use AI to swiftly and automatically solve user queries.
-These solutions can help to free IT and support teams from the burden of mundane support requests, enabling them to instead focus on more strategic and higher-level initiatives.
+These solutions can help to save resources by freeing IT and support teams from the burden of mundane support requests, enabling them to focus on higher-level initiatives instead.

-However, just because automating self-service makes support easier doesn’t mean that understanding it is straightforward.
+However, just because automating self-service makes support easier doesn’t mean that understanding it is easy!
 That's why this article will help enable you to better understand automated self-service and other key topics including:

 • Why is self-service automation crucial for IT and support teams